 - Explore in-depth your #1 program and have a plan B.

 - Schedule an individual advising session with a CGE staff member.

 - Attend a Study Abroad 201 session to help you prepare your application and interview.

 - Complete the interview process to be accepted to your program (required for Semester & Global Fellowships).

 - Attend all pre-departure orientation sessions.

 - Network to build personal and professional connections for the future.

-- Make the most out of your experience by fully immersing yourself into the new cultures.
+- Make the most of your experience by fully immersing yourself in the new cultures.

 - Attend the Welcome Back Dinner